Mediation

 Should You Prepare for Mediation?

 Yes, you should!
-At Kraayeveld Law, we prepare with you.
+At Kraayeveld Family Law, we prepare with you.
 There are many court-appointed mediators.
 We make sure that the best possible mediator is appointed to your case.
 That is only possible when we know the facts of your case and connect you to a mediator who will be understanding of your situation.
 Then, we prepare your case for mediation.
 We often provide the mediator with a mediation brief so that he or she is very familiar with your facts and prepared to address to your requests.

 What Steps Should You Take Before Mediation in Michigan?

-If the Kraayeveld Law team represents you in your divorce or child custody, we will ask you to be involved and get ready for your case with us.
+If the Kraayeveld Family Law team represents you in your divorce or child custody, we will ask you to be involved and get ready for your case with us.
 For example:

 • Let us know about good facts and bad facts.
 To hear the bad facts from the other party usually hurts your case.